Skip to content

 You should now see your Desktop, Documents, Downloads, Pictures, Music, and Videos folders.
 For each folder you want back in Quick access, right-click on it.
 Then, select “Pin to Quick access.”

-These folders will now show up again in the “Pinned” section of your Quick access, both in the Home view and the main list on the left.
-This makes it very convenient to access your main personal files.
+Known Quick Access folders will now reappear in the "Pinned" section of Windows 11's File Explorer.
+This location includes both the Home view and the main folder list on the left side.
+This change improves convenience by providing quicker access to important personal files.

 Reference: